johneckberg/notes/swe_2410/midterm_notes.md

 ## Cohesion: worst type of coupling is still a do it class becuase it does too much
+Week #4 friday lecture has all of them down in a row!!
     you need to cover all examples of cohesion better Understand the difference between temporal procedural and sequential coupling specifically procedural vs temporal